![]() ![]() 1/72 scale A-7 Corsair II (Fujimi and Hobbyboss kits) modelling report |

 resin seats were used, although the kit seats are also OK when detailed.

-Make sure to check the configuration of the vertical tail fairings at the upper aft training edge and at the lower fin base.
-The fairings depend on the particular A-7 variant.
-Fujimi provides several optional parts for this and sometimes you have to cut off some bits.
-Some applies for the guns, with the Fujimi A-7B kit indeed having two guns in the intake area, whereas later variants have a single gun fairing on the left lower forward fuselage area.
-I decided to make a A-7A out of this kit, with only minor differences between the A-7A and A-7B.
-The A-7A has a fairing under the rudder-tail junction; so aft of the base Fujimi part #49 a small piece of card was used to add this.
-Early A-7 also has the A30 seat for which the kit seat is good enough.
-Otherwise, the
+It's important to verify the configuration of the vertical tail fairings at the upper aft training edge and at the lower fin base since the fairings depend on the specific A-7 variant.
+Fujimi includes several optional parts for this, and you may need to remove some bits.
+Similarly, regarding the guns, the Fujimi A-7B kit features two guns in the intake area, while later variants have a single gun fairing on the left lower forward fuselage area.
+For my build, I opted to create an A-7A out of this kit, with only minor differences between the A-7A and A-7B.
+The A-7A has a fairing under the rudder-tail junction, so I added a small piece of card behind the base Fujimi part #49.
+Furthermore, early A-7s had the A30 seat, and the kit seat was sufficient for my purposes.
+Overall, the kit assembly was straightforward.
+However, after completing the fuselage assembly, I needed to use some putty in certain areas.
+I didn't do too much work on the intake tunnel, as I'll make a protective cover from thin card later.
+However, I did "box in" the nose gear bay with thin card.

 The A-7 US Navy